canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/kubeflow-tutorial/kubeflow-tutorial.md

 ks pkg install kubeflow/tf-job
 ```

 ksonnet will pick up the configuration in our local `~/.kube/config` and prepare the environment for us.
-We can then proceed to apply the parameters to the prototypes and deploy the KubeFlow core components (JupyterHub and the TensorFlow job controller):
+We can then proceed to apply the parameters to the prototypes and deploy the Kubeflow core components (JupyterHub and the TensorFlow job controller):

 ```bash
 ks generate core kubeflow-core --name=kubeflow-core --namespace=kf-tutorial